ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Administrator's Manual.md

 #### arch_logs Directory

-This directory contains Log Files backed up for recovery.
+This directory contains archive log file.
 The location and name of this directory must be specified in the altibase.properties file.

 #### bin Directory